tsengapola/costmap_depth_camera/README.md

 * enable_near_blocked_protection: true

 > If number of points in point cloud is less than 'number_points_considered_as_blocked', clearing mechanism is skip.
-For example, my robot can always see floor and thus the point cloud will always has points.
+For example, my robot can always see floor and thus the point cloud will always have points.
 If a new message arrive with few points, we simply assume the depth camera is blocked by something (mostly people's hand, they like to wave their hands in front of robot).
-> When depth camera detect nothing, it will clear all markings in the frustum, by enabling this protect function, the false clearing can be prevent.
+> When the depth camera detects nothing, it will clear all markings in the frustum, by enabling this protect function, the false clearing can be prevented.

 ## TF requirement